Who We Are and Why

 - Sell to emerging commercial markets for cull-trees from well-managed forests, inspire the forest products industry to expand these markets and own the production processes and technologies to scale.

 Amelia Swan Baxter

 Robert joined WholeTrees in March 2008 as an entry-level carpenter and has grown into a lead foreman and our go-to artisan craftsman with gusto.
 His attention to detail and ability to execute detailed projects in scales as small as serpentine wood benches to as large as entire commercial structures remains a huge asset to WholeTrees’ functionality.
 Rob has studied and built bamboo structures in Hawaii, bringing knowledge of re-purposing invasive wood species into viable round timber structural components.
-Elusive Works is Robert’s thriving art studio where he crafts wood-turned bowls as well as large-scale trompe l’oeil murals all over La Crosse, the Driftless Region, New York City, and Hawaii.
+Elusive Works is Robert’s thriving art studio where he crafts wood-turned bowls and large-scale murals.

 Owen joined WholeTrees in August 2011 as an entry-level carpenter and quickly established himself as the critical conduit of communication and details.He has been a steady hand at the Giles Residence from before day one.
 Throughout his childhood, Owen grew up assisting his father in building multiple homes from the ground up.
 Working for WholeTrees, he finds timber framing and joinery his greatest areas of interest.
 After the many long days working on-site, Owen spends his free-time playing hockey in a men’s league and disc golf.